-NFL Draft: Players selected in the first round - WHIZ News
+NFL draft: Players selected in the first round - WHIZ News

 Breakdown: Solid striker, who walls off defenders with nimble footwork.
 Needs to finish and stay with blocks longer.
 Three-year starter for the Hokies.

-Fact: Second time in the last four draft Virginia Tech has had two first-rounders.
+Fact: Second time in the past four drafts Virginia Tech has had two first-rounders.
 Second first-round offensive lineman in three years for the Vikings (Garrett Bradbury in 2019).

 24. Pittsburgh Steelers